According to statistics, the US construction industry is expected to experience substantial employment growth in the next few years.

 A construction painting role generally entails the painting of walls, buildings, equipment, bridges, and other structural surfaces.
 Commonly used painting tools include brushes, spray guns, and rollers.

 A construction painter may have to prepare the surface by removing old paint before applying a new coat of paint.
 To obtain the desired color or uniformity, different colors may be mixed with each other or with oil.
 The job also involves the application of primers or sealers on bare wood and metals for finishing.

-The apprenticeship programs for ironworker last 3 to 4 years and to become an ironworker, you should be physically fit, possess a good sense of balance and be aware of the strict safety precautions associated with the job.
+The apprenticeship programs for ironworkers last 3 to 4 years and to become an ironworker, you should be physically fit, possess a good sense of balance, and be aware of the strict safety precautions associated with the job.
 The median pay for a US ironworker is $52,770 per year.

-As the name suggests, elevator installation entails installing and repairing elevators, moving walkways, escalators and other types of lifts.
+As the name suggests, elevator installation entails installing and repairing elevators, moving walkways, escalators, and other types of lifts.
 More specifically, elevator installers install and repair elevator cables, control systems, doors, and motors.
-They link the wiring to motors and control panels as well as identify and fix any malfunctioning in switches, brakes motors, and control systems.
+They link the wiring to motors and control panels as well as identify and fix any malfunctioning in switches, brake motors, and control systems.

-Currently, 35 US states mandate the installers to hold a state-license.
+Currently, 35 US states mandate installers to hold a state license.
 Almost all elevator operators learn the skill through apprenticeship programs.
 For entry into apprenticeship programs, a high school diploma or equivalent is generally required.
 The annual median salary of an elevator installer or repairer is $79,480.